phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 I strongly recommend to all candidates to give it back by also researching on them before the interview.

-Once when I was participating in an interview process as a candidate, and I found a presentation from my next interviewer, in which he was talking about why the code in Node.js often get rejected in coding challenge submissions.
+Once when I was participating in an interview process as a candidate, and I found a presentation from my next interviewer, in which he was talking about why the code in Node.js often gets rejected in coding challenge submissions.
 How lucky was I?!
 I had a chance to review my code challenging, which coincidently was written in Node.js, and also bring some topics during the interview that I knew he was interested in.

 It's also nice to say something to your interviewer like: "I saw your blog and I found your post about X interesting" or a mention of a project that he's working on GitHub.
 You don't need to lie if you didn't like what you saw, feel free to keep that yourself or to consider if he's the type of professional you want to work with.